-Make sure it loads lightening-fast
+Make sure it loads lightning-fast

 Google tries to emulate human behavior when deciding who ranks where for which search terms.
 Slow-loading web pages are a dissatisfier for both Google and humans.
 If page after page consistently takes more than a few seconds to load, both visitors and search engines will just leave.
-When a web page loads slow, it’s usually due to one of two culprits:
+When a web page loads slowly, it’s usually due to one of two culprits:

-- Oversized images: It’s not the dimensions of the image that makes it load slow, it’s the original file size of the image that you uploaded.
+- Oversized images: It’s not the dimensions of the image that makes it load slowly, it’s the original file size of the image that you uploaded.
 A properly optimized image will look exactly the same as an oversized image on all monitors, big and small.
 Put your website on a diet and reduce the “fat” of oversized images.
 They add up.

 - Bloated Code: Using a good quality website builder is essential.
 Using untested plug-ins that conflict with each other can slow down a web page regardless of image size.

 Everyone in your target demographic spends more time on their phones than on their desktops.
 It is essential that your website takes a “mobile-first” approach.
 In fact, Google now only looks at the mobile version of your website to decide where you rank on their search engine results page.

 Your website builder must facilitate mobile-responsive design, meaning the website adapts to the size of the screen that the user is viewing your school website on.
 We use a combination of sophisticated software and visual confirmation to check a website for mobile-responsiveness, but there is no substitute for just grabbing a phone and experiencing it yourself.

 Google considers hundreds of different ranking factors in their algorithms, but just taking care of the fundamentals can go a long way towards ranking when parents or students are searching for a specific type of school.